toneddu2000/glslShowreel/README.md

 Mouse wheel: loop through all the glsl effects loaded.
 I embedded 6 GLSL post processing effects, but, of course, editing the src, the possibilities are endless.
 WASD keys and mouse to move, as usual
+KNOWN ISSUES: when fired up and clicked with left mouse button, a checker image shows up: just scroll the mouse wheel to change the effect and the game will be back to normal

 ## Why?
 There's not really an answer, since the forums at InsideQC became unusable, and since someone asked about the source code, I'll post it here.